 The Group has not entered into any derivative instruments for hedging or trading purposes.
 Where possible, the Group will apply natural hedging by selling and purchasing in the same currency.
 However, the exposure to foreign currency risk is monitored from time to time by management.

 The carrying amounts of the Group's foreign currency denominated financial liabilities at the end of the reporting period are as follows:

-Denominated in USD RM 329,864
+Denominated in USD RM

+2017 Financial asset Trade receivables

+2016 Financial asset Trade receivables 329,864